openharmony/third_party_python/Doc/library/ast.rst

    Comparison operator tokens.

-.. class:: Call(func, args, keywords, starargs, kwargs)
+.. class:: Call(func, args, keywords)

    A function call. ``func`` is the function, which will often be a :class:`Name` or :class:`Attribute` object.
 Of the arguments: